17th EASA Biennial Conference

 EASA2022 will be the first fully hybrid EASA conference - as requested by members.
 The aim is provide a rich conference experience for all, with access to every panel and plenary.
 However the labour involved in ensuring full participation for both f2f and virtual delegates is approximately half as much again as organising a virtual or f2f only conference.
 The conference is also being run as a close-to-carbon-neutral event, with the opportunity to attend virtually helping to reduce the carbon footprint.

 EASA prioritises the attendance of precarious scholars using the full price and non-member fees to subsidise the low-income registration fee, and also through funding travel and accommodation of many of those on low/no income.
-We are proud of the fact that the concession rate is £160, compared to €170 in 2018 - yet for a fully hybrid event, four years on.
+We are proud of the fact that the Early-bird concession rate was £160, compared to €170 in 2018 - yet for a fully hybrid event, four years on.

 Why does running a hybrid event cost more?